Kendall Windham: Jim Crockett Promotions / World Championship Wrestling (1987–1989)

 On the May 1, 1988, edition of The Main Event, The Sheepherders gained a measure of revenge, as they teamed with Rip Morgan to defeat Windham, Santana, and Johnny Ace.
-On May 8, 1988 he subbed for Larry Zybysko at a house show in Greenville, SC to take on partner Ricky Santana in a bout that went to a draw.
-After this Kendall resumed his team with Stallion, facing The Powers of Pain, The Midnight Express, The Varsity Club, and Larry Zybysko & Al Perez that summer.
-On July 10, 1988 he teamed with Tim Horner to fall to Rick Steiner & Dick Murdoch in a pre-PPV match for the 1988 Great American Bash (the match aired live on The Main Event).
+On May 8, 1988, he subbed for Larry Zbyszko at a house show in Greenville, South Carolina, to take on partner Ricky Santana in a bout that went to a draw.
+After this Kendall resumed his team with Stallion, facing The Powers of Pain, The Midnight Express, The Varsity Club, and Larry Zbyszko & Al Perez that summer.
+On July 10, 1988, he teamed with Tim Horner to fall to Rick Steiner & Dick Murdoch in a pre-PPV match for the 1988 Great American Bash (the match aired live on The Main Event).
 On August 20 Windham and Stallion finally gained a televised victory, beating Keith Steinborn & Don Valentine on World Championship Wrestling.

 Kendall Windham took a hiatus that fall, and when he returned in December it was with a new partner.
-On the December 10th edition of World Championship Wrestling, he formed "The Texas Broncos with another second-generation wrestler, Dustin Rhodes.
+On the December 10th edition of World Championship Wrestling, he formed The Texas Broncos with another second-generation wrestler, Dustin Rhodes.
 The two young wrestlers faced The Cruel Connection in their debut match.
 They began facing The Original Midnight Express on the house show circuit, falling up short in each encounter.
 Meanwhile on television the Broncos remained undefeated, facing a variety of preliminary competition.

-In January 1989 on NWA Worldwide the Broncos suffered their first televised defeat, falling to Al Perez and Larry Zybysko.
+In January 1989 on NWA Worldwide the Broncos suffered their first televised defeat, falling to Al Perez and Larry Zbyszko.
 This marked the final appearance for the Broncos, as Dustin Rhodes would soon depart for the newly formed Professional Wrestling Federation.
 In a match aired on January 28, 1989, Kendall teamed with Eddie Gilbert against his brother Barry and J. J. Dillon of the Four Horsemen.
 Kendall turned on Gilbert and joined Barry and held up the four fingers to the camera.
 Before the next show, Dillon left for the WWF and the Horsemen name was dropped.
 Kendall began teaming with Barry but his association with the Horsemen was short-lived.
-James J Dillon would leave the promotion shortly thereafter. he Windhams and Flair were given a new manager, Hiro Matsuda, and a new stable name, "Yamasaki Corporation".
+James J Dillon would leave the promotion shortly thereafter.
+The Windhams and Flair were given a new manager, Hiro Matsuda, and a new stable name, "Yamasaki Corporation".